-HERITAGE HIGHLIGHTS: A wealth of 16th century timber-framed houses
+HERITAGE HIGHLIGHTS: A wealth of 16th-century timber-framed houses

 The pretty medieval village of Nayland lies in the Stour Valley, on the Suffolk border with Essex.
-To the south of the Stour lies Essex, but on the north bank lies the village of Nayland, not to be confused with Stoke-by-Nayland, 2 miles further to the north.
+To the south of the Stour lies Essex, but on the north bank lies the village of Nayland, not to be confused with Stoke-by-Nayland, two miles further to the north.

 The root of the village name is 'island', a reminder that Nayland grew on a patch of higher ground above the low-lying flood plain of the Stour.
-The village grew up near a good crossing of the river, and developed into a regional centre for trade.
-By the Norman period it had grown to be a small town, with a timber castle.
+The village grew up near a good crossing of the river and developed into a regional centre for trade.
+By the Norman period, it had grown to be a small town, with a timber castle.

 Nayland was granted a market in 1227, and its growth seemed assured, but the owners of the manor moved to a different manor house, and the importance of the town lessened.
-In the absence of the lords of the manor Nayland was governed by the wealthy local cloth merchants, who built impressive timber-framed houses and the imposing parish church of St James.
+In the absence of the lords of the manor, Nayland was governed by the wealthy local cloth merchants, who built impressive timber-framed houses and the imposing parish church of St James.